Florentino Pérez: Second term

 During the 2014 summer transfer window, Pérez brought in 2014 FIFA World Cup stars James Rodríguez, Toni Kroos, and Keylor Navas to Real Madrid for a combined cost of £95 million, as well as Javier Hernández, who was loan from Manchester United.
 As a result of the mounting competition for starting spots and wage disputes, Di María left the club for Manchester United for a British record transfer fee of £60 million.
 Xabi Alonso also left during this transfer window to join Bayern Munich.
 In January 2015, Pérez demonstrated his success in the transfer market when Real Madrid signed the 16-year-old Norwegian Martin Ødegaard, as many other European clubs, including Bayern, Barcelona, and Arsenal, were also interested in Ødegaard.

-Later on, Real Madrid, coached by former player Frenchman Zinedine Zidane, proceeded to win three consecutive Champions League titles in 2015–16, 2016–17 and 2017–18, a feat that hasn’t been achieved since Bayern Munich had won their third consecutive title in 1975–76.
+Later on, Real Madrid, coached by former player Frenchman Zinedine Zidane, proceeded to win three consecutive Champions League titles in 2015–16, 2016–17 and 2017–18, a feat that hasn't been achieved since Bayern Munich had won their third consecutive title in 1975–76.
 In 2019, Pérez revealed the plans to renovate the Santiago Bernabéu Stadium.

 In the 2019–20 season, Real Madrid won their 34th La Liga title, which was their fifth title under Pérez and second title under coach Zidane.
 In the 2021–22 season, Real Madrid won their sixth La Liga and sixth Champions League title under Pérez, and he equalled the Champions League record of Santiago Bernabéu.

 In the 2021–22 season, with the return of Carlo Ancelotti as coach, Real Madrid achieved a historic double: winning the La Liga title and winning its 14th Champions League, totaling 35 league titles.
 In addition, Real Madrid won its fifth European Super Cup.
-In the same year, Real Madrid Club de Baloncesto won the ACB League and the Spanish Super Cup.
+In the same year, Real Madrid Baloncesto won the ACB League and the Spanish Super Cup.